cassandra-goldberg/cassandra-goldberg.github.io/_pages/about.md

 - **May 22, 2024**: I completed my senior Honors Project, 'Statistically Principled Deep Learning for SAR Image Segmentation,' which can be found in [Bowdoin Digital Archives](https://digitalcommons.bowdoin.edu/honorsprojects/517/).
-- **Feb 27, 2024**: I was honored to be chosen as an AAAI-24 Undergraduate Consortium Scholar, where I had the opportunity to attend the conference and present a project proposal which is published [here](https://ojs.aaai.org/index.php/AAAI/issue/view/596).
+- **Feb 27, 2024**: I was honored to be chosen as an AAAI-24 Undergraduate Consortium Scholar, where I had the opportunity to attend the conference and present a project proposal which is published in their [Conference Proceedings](https://ojs.aaai.org/index.php/AAAI/issue/view/596).